A free Premium account on the FCL.055 website! Read here

 2 and 3.

-.the static port will be affected by speed compressibility effect and by angle of attack air flow aournd the fuselage will change. altimeter setting is irrelevant to the pressure sensed at the static port.
+The static port will be affected by speed compressibility effect and by angle of attack air flow aournd the fuselage will change altimeter setting is irrelevant to the pressure sensed at the static port1, 2 and 3.
+1 and 3.
+1 and 2.

 Question 59-18 : The alternate static source is used ?